 Finding good replacement drives now is very difficult.
 They do pop up on eBay occasionally, but avoid any which don't specifically say that they are tested and working, as they are often drives which can't be repaired, but described as "untested".

 Another common problem is a damaged tape/sound socket.

 Damage is usually the result of years of loading games from cassette and over-zealous removal of the cassette leads.

-These are fairly easily replaced if you're good at de-soldering and re-soldering and I usually have plenty of new sockets.
-Email me if you need one, or check the shop.
+These are fairly easily replaced if you're good at de-soldering and re-soldering and I usually have plenty of new sockets in the Spares section of the Spectrum Sales pages here.